Building a Recycling-Oriented Society

 Making Office Equipment Smaller and Lighter

 Making products smaller and lighter contributes greatly to reducing raw materials use and energy consumption during production as well as environmental impact during disposal.
-Through technical development leveraging its core technologies, Konica Minolta is working at reducing the size and weight of its office equipment while increasing their performance.
-It is also actively pursuing the development of new products with low environmental impact.
+Through technical development leveraging its core technologies, Konica Minolta is working at reducing the size and weight of its office equipment while increasing their performance, and is actively pursuing the development of new products with low environmental impact.

 Example of product launched in 2021

-The digital printing system AccurioPress C7100 offers automation, efficiency and skill-less functions on par with high-speed machines, but its width has been reduced by about 15% and its weight by about 25% compared to conventional machines.
+The digital printing system AccurioPress C7100 offers automation, efficiency, and ease of use without the need for advanced skills on par with high-speed machines, but its width has been reduced by about 15% and its weight by about 25% compared to conventional machines.

 Digital Printing System